lbryio/lbry.tech/documents/glossary.md

 ### Wallet

 An application or a service that stores private keys and generates and signs transactions.
-Wallets do not store LBRY credits themselves (those are recorded as transactions in the global blockchain).
+Wallets do not store LBRY Credits themselves (those are recorded as transactions in the global blockchain).
 "Storing LBC" usually means storing the private keys that control the credits.